rage/java-programming/data/part-1/4-variables.md

 <!-- Kun muuttujan tyyppi on kertaalleen määritelty, ei sitä voi enää muuttaa.
 Totuusarvoa ei siis voi esimerkiksi asettaa kokonaislukutyyppiseen muuttujaan, eikä totuusarvomuuttujaan voi asettaa kokonaislukua. -->

 Once a variable's type has been declared, it can no longer be changed.
-For example, a boolean value cannot be assigned to a variable of type integer, nor can an integer be assigned to a variable of type boolean.
+For example, a boolean value cannot be assigned to a variable of the integer type, nor can an integer be assigned to a variable of the boolean tpe.

 <!-- ```java
 boolean onnistuukoKokonaisLuvunAsetus = false;